nmsr1196/Multi_Pass/README.md

 BELOW IS THE TYPE OF CARD YOU WILL USE TO PLACE IN YOUR MULTIPASS

-You can put in your vaccine card or a card similar to the movie If you want to use something similiar to the movie I will include a Photoshop file.
+You can put in your vaccine card or a card similar to the movie.

--you will/can change the following
+If you want to use something similiar to the movie I will include a Photoshop file.

--name
+you will/can change the following because remember in order to get to 'Fhloston Paradise' duplicate IDs are not acceptable -name

 -pictures

--other details
+-numbers on pictures

 -For the xray looking picture.
 Copy your original picutre and use Photoshop just 'invert'the image under the 'Image', 'Adjustments', then 'Invert' menu.